AbhiK-13/Trading-Strategies/README.md

 *DISCLAIMER: AI tools such as Claude and ChatGPT were used to fix coding errors, and suggest improvements to optimise the efficiency of the script.*

+## Version 4:

+This script builds on Version 3, diving into the use of Markov regime-switching frameworks across multiple tickers.
+I more intensely apply the use of functions rather than blunt commands to make the general workflow more flexible.
+The general workflow is as follows:

+1) Downloading relevant data
+2) Plotting returns
+3) Undertaking stationarity tests
+4) Finding the best AR order for each ticker
+5) Fitting a two-regime Markov model
+6) Undertaking diagnostic checks
+7) Interpreting results
+8) Plotting results through volatility comparisons, transition matrices, and regime scatter/probabilities

+Note that this work is based off of work by the author on the linked page (https://medium.com/@cemalozturk/a-markov-regime-switching-approach-to-characterizing-financial-time-series-a5226298f8e1), where I adapt their work towards a specific portfolio of multiple tickers at once.

+*DISCLAIMER: AI tools such as Claude and ChatGPT were used to fix coding errors, and suggest improvements to optimise the efficiency of the script.*